Regression Testing: How, When, and Why You Should Do It

 Regression testing in Agile

-Software development projects using the Agile methodology are carried out through iterations, sprints of 1-6 weeks.
+Software development projects using the Agile methodology are carried out through iterations, and sprints of 1-6 weeks.
 Each sprint delivers a piece of software with a specific range of functions.
 Such an approach provides numerous benefits for product improvement while avoiding rework, if you find the right balance between iterative development and testing, of course.
 Regression testing plays a key role in putting the existing and updated functionality in order, so it is important to know when to do regression testing in Agile.
-Regression testing is performed at the end of every sprint to make sure your software is stable and sustainable.
+Regression testing in Agile is performed at the end of every sprint to make sure your software is stable and sustainable.

 How you perform regression testing